top of page

 The Joint Walvis Bay Residents Association gives a voice to the people who live here.

-Right now, there are tons of problems everywhere you look.
 We want Walvis Bay to be the best town in Namibia!
 The systems, the plans - everything’s there.
 We just need to make sure it’s actually done.
 That’s why we need to hold our public servants accountable!

-We’ll push for performance management in the municipality, a system to track and solve complaints and a budget that’s actually useful.
+We push for performance management in the municipality, a system to track and solve complaints and a budget that’s actually useful.

 Read more...